BurnBabyBurn71/Py-Launcher/README.md

 Py-Launcher (Windows only)
 ===========

 A Python script launcher with a GUI that launches scripts at set intervals.
 This program is completely portable and require no install whatsoever.
+This program is used for /r/BytecoinBCN and /r/Quazarcoin on Reddit.com for the Exchange rate tickers.

 ![the program screenshot](http://i.imgur.com/EbwTyx2.png?1) ![the program screenshot](http://i.imgur.com/pgqELxL.png?1) ![the program screenshot](http://i.imgur.com/K3XXpP9.png?1)